-6.3.2.4 Freeze/Thaw State (L3 FT A)
+6.4.4 Freeze/Thaw State (L3\FT\A)

+Soil moisture cal/val can be performed using in situ or model derived estimates in a direct comparison with the SMAP retrievals (L2/L3/L4).
+Such a direct comparison cannot be made for the L3 freeze/thaw (FT) product because (unlike soil moisture) landscape freeze/thaw status is not measured directly but must be inferred from various temperature measurements.
+The first key challenge, therefore, for FT cal/val is decomposing the integrated near surface air temperature, along with the column of vegetation, snow, and soil temperatures in order to understand the radar response to various land surface components.
+This is further complicated by the very few core sites which provide this full suite of measurements.
 The baseline validation will be a comparison of freeze/thaw state retrievals with ground-based observations that have been verified as providing a spatial average of freeze/thaw state at this scale.
 However, as shown in Table 6-7, other types of observations or products will contribute to the post-launch validation.
 The following subsections discuss the use of long-term measurement networks and field experiments.

-Table 6-7, SMAP Cal/Val Methodologies and Their Roles in the L3 FT Product Validation
+Table 6-7.
+SMAP Cal/Val Methodologies and Their Roles in the L3 FT Product Validation